-Though there were many trailblazing African American actresses and singers who came before her—such as Fredi Washington and Lena Horne—who undoubtedly paved the way for Dorothy’s unique film opportunities, Dorothy Dandridge was the first African American female movie star.
+Though there were many trailblazing black actresses and singers before her—such as Fredi Washington and Lena Horne—Dorothy Dandridge was the first black leading lady.

 With 1954’s Carmen Jones, Dorothy became a bonafide, indisputable star.
 Audiences of all races couldn’t ignore Dorothy’s beauty and appeal in her electrifying portrayal of the film’s title character.
-And her talent demanded respect—Dorothy’s skill as an actress brought Carmen Jones to life.
-She would deservedly earn a Best Actress nomination for her work, making Dorothy Dandridge the first African American Actress so honored.
+And her talent demanded respect—it was Dorothy’s skill as an actress that brought Carmen Jones to life.
+Deservedly, Dottie earned a Best Actress nomination for her work in the film, making Dorothy Dandridge the first black actress so honored.

-Dorothy would still find countless film opportunities closed to her on the basis of race: she’d still be offered slave roles, she’d still be asked to portray various “exotic” ethnicities, and she’d still find her African American screen characters forbidden from any interracial kissing on film—with one exception.
-But there’s no denying that Dorothy Dandridge was a star.
-And she’d be a star who greatly contributed to changing and broadening the opportunities available to future African American Actresses.
-Halle Berry’s dedicating her 2002 Best Actress win to Dorothy, among others, was indeed a well-deserved homage to the actress who so challenged the status quo of African American women on film.
+But there’s no denying that Dorothy Dandridge was a star; a star who greatly changed audience perceptions, and broadened the opportunities available to future black actresses.
+Halle Berry’s 2002 Best Actress Oscar win, which Berry dedicated to Dorothy, among others, was indeed a well-deserved homage to the actress who so challenged the status quo of black women in film.

-And that wraps up my introduction to our lovely September Star of the Month, Dorothy Dandridge!
+That wraps up my introduction to Dorothy Dandridge.